 - Some people are allergic to the natural rubber latex used in some medical gloves.
 The FDA requires manufacturers to identify on the package labeling the materials used to make the medical gloves.
 If you are or your patient is allergic to natural rubber latex, you should choose medical gloves made from other synthetic materials (such as polyvinyl chloride (PVC), nitrile, or polyurethane).

 - Be aware that sharp objects can puncture medical gloves.

 - Always change your medical gloves if they rip or tear.

 - After removing medical gloves, wash your hands thoroughly with soap and water or alcohol-based hand rub.

 - Never share medical gloves with other users.

-On December 19, 2016, the FDA published a final rule banning powdered gloves based on the unreasonable and substantial risk of illness or injury to individuals exposed to the powdered gloves.
+On December 19, 2016, the FDA published a final rule banning powdered gloves (Powdered Surgeon's Gloves, Powdered Patient Examination Gloves, and Absorbable Powder for Lubricating a Surgeon's Gloves) based on the unreasonable and substantial risk of illness or injury to individuals exposed to the powdered gloves.
 The risks to both patients and health care providers when internal body tissue is exposed to the powder include severe airway inflammation and hypersensitivity reactions.
 Powder particles may also trigger the body's immune response, causing tissue to form around the particles (granulomas) or scar tissue formation (adhesions) which can lead to surgical complications.
 For a detailed description of the risks that the FDA identified, please refer to the final rule.